 This is a very important achievement!
-The theme ought to be evident in every aspect of your game from large to small.
+The theme ought to be evident in every aspect of your game from large too small.
 Game objects, dialog, sprites/models, music, and level design all need to be consistent with one another and relate to space.
-A game that has some element of space, but isn't consistent or fully connected to space would only qualify for the first tier.
-This is not to say that your game can't have non-space aspects to it, for example: the game starts on Earth or has an underwater level, as long as it's clear how it relates to space.
-You can even go crazy here, we encourage students to find creative interpretations of the theme.
-The game should be truly integrated with space across theme, setting, story, music, and visuals.
+A game that has some element of the theme, but isn't consistent or fully connected to the theme would only qualify for the first tier.
+This is not to say that your game can't have aspects that vary from the theme, just be sure that everything is consistent within your game's universe.
+You can even go crazy here, we encourage students to find creative interpretations of the theme, just be sure that everything is integrated and consistent.
+The game should be truly integrated with the theme across gameplay, setting, story, music, and visuals.
 If you can show how space is used in all aspects of your game, you'll get the higher tier.